criminal court records

 The court record in a felony case thus will include the filing of the original charge against a defendant by the district attorney's office, a record of what occurred at the arraignment, and after that various motions filed in the case by the defense attorney and prosecutor.

-A felony case also will include a transcript of a preliminary hearing.
+A felony case also will include a transcript of a preliminary hearing, which is another step in a felony case (see the next section on preliminary hearings).